Approved supervised work outside of the law school for credit

 - Panetta Fellowship (Law 523)

-Students must be at least rising 2L’s, have successfully completed 28 units toward their J.D. degree, have completed both semesters of Civil Procedure, and have met the minimum GPA requirements to be eligible for an externship.
-Placements are contingent upon acceptance by the sponsoring firm or organization and approval by Externship Programs faculty.
+Students must be rising 2L’s, , have completed both semesters of Civil Procedure, and have met the minimum GPA requirements, if applicable,..
+Externships are contingent upon acceptance by the sponsoring firm or organization and approval by the Externship Program.

-Students must enroll and attend the Externship Seminar (Law 705) for their first placement, or the Externship Workshop (Law 706) for their second and third placement (LAW 706) in addition to the corresponding externship placement to receive academic credit.
+There are two parts to every externship: your sponsoring organization (externship placement) and the mandatory class taught at Santa Clara Law.
+Students must enroll and attend the Externship Seminar (Law 705) for their first placement, or the Externship Workshop (Law 706) for their second and third placement.
+Students also register for the corresponding externship placement to receive academic credit.

 Students will earn 1 academic unit of credit for each 50 hours of qualified extern work.
 The minimum number of units for which students may register is as follows: